-An angry email arrived Wednesday from a reader who didn’t like what I wrote about the Republican Party’s nasty habit of seeking racists and bigots as candidates for political office.
+An angry email arrived Wednesday from a reader who didn’t like what I wrote about the upcoming election.

 “Obviously, you’re a Democrat,” the email read.
 “No other party would have you!”

 Sorry, the e-mailer got it wrong.
 I do not belong to any political party because, as an individual, cannot allow anyone to dictate what I must believe in or promote.
 Political party?
 I don’t need no stinkin’ political parties.